levitation-opensource/DiskClone/README.md

 Use this tool when you are running on a server OS and do not want to pay for commercial tools.
 The operation mechanism of this tool is very simple and straightforward.

 It is also helpful in cases where your alternative tool would stop working upon encountering bad sectors.
-Some commercial disk clone dools cannot handle bad sectors for some reason.
+Some commercial disk clone tools cannot handle bad sectors for some reason.

 Note: You cannot use this tool to clone the active OS disk since it assumes the source disk is made readonly before cloning starts.